 We seriously err if we rely on the secular media to give us spiritual understanding.
 God sends strong delusion to those who do not love the truth.

 Proselytism has become a bad word in today's discourse, but it has not always been that way.
-Charles Whitaker explores the Bible's view of evangelism, both from the Old and the New Testaments, as well as the world's official pronouncements on the practice.
+Here is the Bible's view of evangelism from both Testaments.

 We need to resist the lure of the world to pitch our tent toward Sodom as Lot did.
 Love for the world's ways constitutes enmity for God and His law.